a11isonliu/a11isonliu/README.md

 ### Hi, I'm Allison (she/her)!

-I am a senior studying applied mathematics at the University of Colorado Boulder.
+I am a recent applied mathematics Master's graduate at the University of Colorado Boulder.
 I am interested in using my math and programming knowledge to solve problems in research to improve sustainability, healthcare, social justice and space science.
-Currently, I'm working at the Laboratory for Atmospheric and Space Physics (LASP) to improve solar flare prediction using deep learning!
+Currently, I'm working with the Space Weather Technology and Research Center (SWxTREC) to improve solar flare prediction using deep learning!

 <!--
 **a11isonliu/a11isonliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.